 The efficiency of the WAN acceleration increases with every new backup copy interval in the backup copy job.
 During the first backup copy interval in the backup copy job, the WAN acceleration level is minimal.
 Veeam Backup & Replication populates the global cache.
 With every new job cycle, Veeam Backup & Replication updates the global cache to include the most “popular” data blocks and the WAN acceleration efficiency increases.

-You can populate the global cache before you run the remote job for the first time.
-In this case, Veeam Backup & Replication will use the global cache starting from the first session of the remote job, and the WAN traffic will be minimal.
+You can populate the global cache before you run the job to the remote location for the first time.
+In this case, Veeam Backup & Replication will use the global cache starting from the first session of the job to the remote location, and the WAN traffic will be minimal.
 For more information, see Population of Global Cache.